thiwanka-wickramage/rt-chat-app-backend/README.md

 To run the node application, go the nodejs container terminal execute `npm start`.

-Use following command for access for access nodejs terminal.
+Use following command for access nodejs terminal.

 `docker ps` : get the container id